mlcheng/js-janus/README.md

 This comparator is used with observed functions.
 Use it to determine if an observed function is called with specific parameters.

 ### Observing functions
 Inject `observe` into your test to observe function calls.
-Syntax is similar to Jasmine's spyOn.
+The syntax is similar to Jasmine's spyOn.

 ```js
 Test('Observed functions', ({ expect, observe }) => {